-The Shock Vanguard level $\overline{\mathbf{M}}$ will throw 2 dice to attack the Tribal Champion facing her.
+The Shock Vanguard level M will throw 2 can be considered to attack the Tribal Champion facing her.
 She only rolls 2 and 3.
 Thus she will decide to use one of her mastery dice to reroll the 2.
-If she chooses to use the first die, she won't be able to reroll a shooting action until her next activation anymore.
+If she chooses to use the first die, she won't be able to reroll a shooting action until her next activation amyroner.
 Thus, she chooses to check the 2nd die on her card.